epic-astronomy/LWA_EPIC/.swm/introduction.scbwnifl.sw.md

 ### Code Organization

 The kernels definitions are located in `📄 src/raft_kernels` folder and their related definitions in `📄 src/ex` folder.
 Because the majority of the code is templatized, classes are defined and declared in `hpp` files in the `📄 src/ex` folder.
 Python modules are located in `📄 src/python` and their C++ counterparts in the `📄 src/ex/py_funcs.hpp` file.
 Shell scripts to start the imaging pipline and overclock the GPU are in the `📄 src/commands` folder.
 All external dependencies like `glog` and `pqxx` are included as submodules to the imaging project and are placed in the `📄 src/extern` folder.
 Finally, the pipeline is built using `CMake`.
 The CPU and GPU codes are compiled separately and are the linked to the executable.
+See `📄 CMakeLists.txt` for details.

+## Further Reading

+**Code Walkthroughs**: Documents in the `code walkthroughs`folder provides implementation details on all the data flows that happen in the imager.
+Where necessary they also provide tips on extending the code.

+**Tutorials:** The `tutorials` folder provides tutorials on adding new features to the code, for instance, building new kernels.
+It also provides details on debugging the code and lists several _gotchas_ that we have learnt over the time.

 <br/>